 About the BSD-2000 3D/MR

-This excellent quality assurance study is important to our goal of assuring high quality hyperthermia cancer treatments and to allow for results of clinical studies, at various centers around the world, to be combined in future clinical research.
+This excellent quality assurance study is vital to our goal of assuring high quality hyperthermia cancer treatments and to allow for results of clinical studies, at various centers around the world, to be combined in future clinical research.

 We have made some updates to the Pyrexar Medical website, both in style and performance.
-Our goal is to promote hyperthermia as a premier adjunct cancer treatment, and to make valuable clinical data and product information readily available.
+Our goal is to promote hyperthermia as a premier adjunct cancer treatment and to make valuable clinical data and product information readily available.

 New features include: